michalwitwicki/QuickQuack/README.md

 * Individual player skill rating should always be relative to all other players participating in a given season.
 * Seasons should have a relatively short duration, allowing even casual players to actively participate from start to finish (e.g., 2 weeks).
 * The map pool should not be overly extensive to ensure that even casual players can engage with all the maps within the given time period (e.g., number of maps same as number of days in a season).
 Additionally, the map pool should encompass maps that test a variety of skills.
-* To receive a rating for the given season, players must successfully complete a specified number of maps from the pool (e.g., the number of maps in the pool multiplied by 0.5).
+* To receive a rating for the given season, players must successfully complete a minimal number of maps from the pool (e.g., the number of maps in the pool multiplied by 0.5).
 Times recorded outside given season time frame should not be considered.
 * Players should not avoid playing more maps than the required minimum out of fear of lowering their final score.
 * To maximize map saturation, the rating system should encourage players to play maps that have a low record count.
 It's worth noting here that map saturation is achieved when players try to complete it, even if ultimately they won't have any record on it.
 * If a player has sufficient skill, they should be able to win the season by participating in only the required number of maps.
 The system should not award more points simply because a player completed additional maps.